William Norman Grigg: Biography

-Born in Burley, Idaho, Grigg graduated from Utah State University, majoring in political science.
+Born in Burley, Idaho, Grigg was adopted by an Latter-day Saint family and grew up a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+He graduated from Utah State University, majoring in political science.
 He served as Provo Daily Herald columnist and Washington journalist before "seeing the light" and starting work in 1993 as a correspondent, researcher, and senior editor for The New American, the official biweekly magazine of the John Birch Society (JBS).
 Based at the JBS's office in Appleton, Wisconsin, Grigg covered United Nations summits and conferences from 1994 to 2001, and wrote Freedom on the Altar (1995), a study of UN family policy.

 Associate Kevin Bearly, a minister and former police officer, conducted JBS summer youth camps in the 1990s at which Grigg and others promoted conservative causes.
 Grigg has also spoken frequently on conspiracies and Clinton impeachment in Las Vegas, Colorado Springs, and Salt Lake City.
 Grigg was associate director for Activate Congress To Improve Our Nation (ACTION), a committee incorporated by JBS to promote the impeachment of President Bill Clinton, with chapters in 50 states.

 In 2005, Grigg called for the resignation of the JBS president and CEO, G. Vance Smith, who had promoted two sons to leadership positions; Smith was narrowly deposed in a September 2005 Board of Incorporators vote.
 The new CEO, Arthur R. Thompson, and other leaders initiated a staff blog to which Grigg contributed heavily.
+Just prior to this, Grigg had left the LDS Church, which had been a point of contention between him and Smith, the latter being the local stake president.

 Grigg formed a personal blog, "Pro Libertate", in August 2006, saying that JBS leadership had deleted some of his posts from their blog, such as a June comparison of immigration debate to professional wrestling.
 He stated that he was fired by JBS on October 3, 2006, officially for unstated reasons.

+Grigg met his biological mother later in life.
+Until doing so, he had believed he was part Irish and part Mexican, hence his use of the handle "Blarney con Carne" but his biological mother informed him that his biological father had been of Pacific Islander descent.
+After his death, Grigg's children took genealogy tests that showed they were actually of African descent.